Hey there! Kim here, writing with my intrepid and illustrious co-author, Sheila B Robinson.

 Our book, Designing Quality Survey Questions, is full of more detailed advice on developing survey questions that will take you through our purposeful survey design process.
 Or, contact us about a survey design workshop for your organization!

-For more about survey fatigue and other response-related challenges.
+For more about survey fatigue and other response-related challenges, check out:

 - Porter, S. R., Whitcomb, M. E., & Weitzer, W. H. (2004).
 Multiple surveys of students and survey fatigue.
 New Directions for Institutional Research, 121, 63–73.